circonus/docs/content/circonus/administration/enterprise-brokers.md

 There will also be, briefly, a report file with a .btt extension, which is what coroner will upload to Circonus, and then remove.
 If there are .btt files lingering in the traces directory, check that the coroner service is running, and that the necessary network connectivity is available.

-### Resetting the Agent to Factory Defaults
+### Decommissioning

-Once a broker is provisioned and in use, the way to "start over" with a fresh broker is to decommission the current broker via the Circonus UI and create a new one.
+To decommission a broker, open the main menu and navigate to "Integrations -> Brokers", then click "View" to go to the detail page for the broker in question.
+From the Menu at top right, choose "Decommission Broker".

 **Warning:**
 >Decommissioning a broker deletes all checks associated with the broker, along